EcmaTC53/lexicon/README.md

 # TC-53 Lexicon
 To add to or edit any of the TC-53 lexica, open the appropriate file in the src directory.
 These src files are compact format HTML definition lists.
-You must have exactly one term per line.
-You are free to add HTML into either the term or definition, just keep it on one line.
+You are free to add HTML into either the term or definition.

-The HTML file has a ```.md``` extension so that it will render nicely on github, but it's really just an HTML file.
+The src file has a ```.md``` extension so that it will render nicely on github, but it's really just an HTML file.

 Don't sweat the compact HTML too much.
 It will be rendered as fully baked and valid HTML with RDFa tagging.